 Ropes & Gray Names 12 New Partners in Eight Offices Worldwide

 Ropes & Gray proudly announces that 12 attorneys have been named partners of the firm, effective November 1.
-In addition, the firm named one attorney as counsel.

 Based in eight of the firm’s offices, including London, Hong Kong and Shanghai, the new partners reflect the development of Ropes & Gray’s global initiatives in the world’s major centers of business, finance, technology and government.
 Lawyers outside the United States make up more than one-third of the new partners as the firm continues to align its capabilities with client business imperatives.

 The group also represents Ropes & Gray’s leading practices, emphasizing the diverse range of services the firm’s lawyers offer clients.
 Practices and areas of focus with new partners include business & securities litigation, government enforcement, intellectual property, M&A, private equity, finance, asset management, life sciences, TMT, real estate, executive compensation & employee benefits, and the private client group.

 “Each of these attorneys represents the very best of Ropes & Gray, and we are pleased to have them join our partnership,” said Brad Malt, chairman of the firm.“They are incredibly dedicated to providing the highest level of service to our clients around the world.”